imitelis/Birth_Query_Network/README.md

 ### Unit Testing the FrontEnd:
   *  After having a bitter morning trying to implement jest along the babel package processor, I find out it was very problematic in also dealing with the react query context, vite and the `.jsx` files
-  *  Trying to configure babel with my new `.jsx` files also caused a lot of problems, even when setting the whole contexts and variables for initializing only 1 isolated component in the testing environment
+  *  Trying to configure babel with my new `.jsx` files also caused a lot of problems, even when setting the whole contexts and variables for initializing only one isolated component in the testing environment
   *  Since the app is working totally and it can be very dangerous to migrate back from `.jsx` to `.js` at this very moment.
 I will move forward

 ### E2E Testing the FrontEnd:
   *  Fortunately, Cypress was much more modern and capable to work with `.jsx` files and vite as package manager, so I installed it
   *  After you have the app working at `localhost:9000`, you can open a new terminal in the frontend folder `/birthquery-frontend` and run `npm run cypress:open`
   *  I highly recommend using Firefox instead of Chrome for the Cypress testing menu, since we are only testing our app, we still lack of a valid SSL certificate and that was kind of problematic with Chrome
-  *  Since it will start with the default values, it doesn't requires you to do anything extra for
+  *  Since it will start with the default config, it doesn't requires you to do anything extra for initializing Cypress, so now you can test manually with the Cypress files and menu

 **NOTE:** If you face proxy or even hash errors during downloading the necccessary dependencies for the docker containers (either pip or npm installs), it's very likely that the error is from your internet connection (speed) itself, trust me, that exactly what happened to me the past night